hlasco/hlasco.github.io/_pages/about.md

   - /about.html
 ---

-I am a research engineer specialized on machine learning and numerical simulations.
-I worked on several projects involving the development of deep learning solutions to enhance and/or accelerate computational fluid dynamics on HPC platforms.
+I am currently a research engineer in the INRIA [AIRSEA team](https://team.inria.fr/airsea/en/), working in multidisciplinary projects involving deep learning for fluid dynamics and climate modeling.
+I graduated from the [ENS de Lyon](http://www.ens-lyon.fr/en/) in 2019, where I studied theoretical physics.
+Over the past years, I have developped expertise in high performance computing, machine learning and numerical simulations.